Rikka-Botan/Accelerated_Hadamard/README.md

 # Accelerated Hadamard Transform optimized for GPU

-AHT: Accelerated Hadamard Transform optimized for GPU.
+AHT: Accelerated Hadamard Transform

 ## About

-Original implementation for paper: 'BitNet v2: Native 4-bit Activations with Hadamard Transformation for 1-bit LLMs'
+Original implementation for the models using hadamard transformation.

+such as the paper: 'BitNet v2: Native 4-bit Activations with Hadamard Transformation for 1-bit LLMs'

 This implemetation provides batch-processable 'Fast' hadamard transformation using matmul.